Frontier Nursing Service

-The Frontier Nursing Service (FNS) provides healthcare services to rural, underserved populations since 1925, and educates nurse-midwives since 1939.
+The Frontier Nursing Service (FNS) provides healthcare services to rural, underserved populations in Kentucky since 1925, and educates nurse-midwives since 1939.

-The Service maintains six rural healthcare clinics in eastern Kentucky, the Mary Breckinridge Hospital (now part of Appalachian Regional Healthcare), the Mary Breckinridge Home Health Agency, the Frontier Nursing University and the Bed and Breakfast Inn at Wendover, Kentucky.
+The Service maintains six rural healthcare clinics in eastern Kentucky: the Mary Breckinridge Hospital (now part of Appalachian Regional Healthcare), the Mary Breckinridge Home Health Agency, the Frontier Nursing University and the Bed and Breakfast Inn at Wendover, Kentucky.

 History

 Establishment of FNS and early years

 The organization was founded in 1925 in Leslie County, Kentucky by Mary Breckinridge (1881–1965) shortly after she had witnessed the operation of the Highlands and Islands Medical Service which had been founded in Scotland twelve years earlier.
-In choosing that site, she traveled through Leslie, Knott, and Owsley counties to determine what childbearing women and families needed most in those areas.
+Before choosing Leslie County, she surveyed Leslie, Knott, and Owsley counties to assess the needs of women and families, interviewing local midwives and documenting their backgrounds and practices.
 On her travels, she spoke with midwives, recording data such as age, birthplace, literacy status, number of years in practice, cleanliness, and number of children reared for each midwife she spoke to.
-Breckinridge, who graduated from St. Luke's Hospital of Nursing in New York in 1910, chose that area of Kentucky as a site for the school for several reasons: it was a remote region that was difficult to access, suggesting that success there would equate to success anywhere; there were no licensed physicians in Leslie county; Breckinridge was from a well-known family in Kentucky, resulting in a built-in network for monetary support from other parts of the state.
+Breckinridge, a 1910 graduate of St. Luke's Hospital of Nursing in New York, chose the region because of its remote location, lack of licensed physicians, and her family's longstanding ties to Kentucky.
 Breckinridge served as Director until her death in 1965.

-Breckinridge intended that the Frontier Nursing Service would provide healthcare for children in remote rural areas, being moved to this work by the deaths of her own two children, Polly, who died four hours after her birth, and Breckie, who died four days after his fourth birthday.
-Additionally, death rates of infants and mothers were high in the United States during the 1920s: in 1923, the national maternal death rate stood at 6.7 per 1,000 live births; in 1920, the national infant mortality rate was 6 deaths for every 1,000 live births.
-During this time period, debates among physicians, health officials, and social reformers about the causes of high maternal and infant mortality were frequent and resulted in disagreements about who was best to oversee childbirth: general practitioners, obstetricians, or midwives.
+Breckinridge established the Frontier Nursing Service to improve maternal and child healthcare in rural Appalachia after the deaths of her two young children, Polly, who died four hours after her birth, and Breckie, who died four days after his fourth birthday.
+At the time, maternal and infant mortality rates in the United States remained high, and debates over whether physicians or midwives should oversee childbirth were ongoing.
 Frontier Nursing Service was the first group in the United States to employ nurses who were also qualified midwives.
-Since there were no midwifery schools in the US, FNS was able to secure qualified staff by offering scholarships to American nurses to study in Great Britain or by hiring qualified midwives from Great Britain.
+Because there were no midwifery schools in the United States, FNS was able to secure qualified staff by offering scholarships to American nurses to study in Great Britain or by hiring qualified midwives from Great Britain.
 Originally, the organization was known as the Kentucky Committee for Mothers and Babies.